oofem/oofem/doc/developerGuide/generalstructure.rst

 ****************************************************

-General structure is shown in Fig (fig-generalstructure_).
+General structure in terms of main top-level classes is shown in Fig (fig-generalstructure_).
 The key class is `EngineeringModel` representing the problem under consideration.
 It can contain one or more domains (abstractions for computational mesh) represented by the `Domain` class.
-Generally
-speaking, it contains the domain description, or if the program runs in parallel, then it contains the description of the domain associated with a particular processor or thread of execution. `Domain` class contains and manages lists of degree of freedom managers, elements, boundary conditions, cross sections, and material models - these describe the geometry of the problem, its constitutive properties, and applied boundary conditions.
+This class contains the domain description, or if the program runs in parallel, then it contains the description of the domain associated with a particular processor or thread of execution. `Domain` class contains and manages lists of dof managers (such as nodes), elements, boundary conditions, cross sections, and material models - these describe the geometry of the problem, its constitutive properties, and applied boundary conditions.
 Services for accessing each of these objects are